zhangxuying1004/RSTNet/README.md

   <img src="images/RSTNet.png" alt="Relationship-Sensitive Transformer" width="800"/>
 </p>

-## Tips
-Sometimes I may not be able to answer issues in time.
-if you are in a hurry, you can add my wechat: zcclovelr with the remark 'RSTNet'.

 ## Environment setup
 Clone the repository and create the `m2release` conda environment using the `environment.yml` file:
 ```